Can you copy ESXi VM files to USB drive

 If you just want to transfer files from VM to USB drive, the most convenient way is accessing USB drive directly from the VM.
 Luckily, ESXi USB passthrough allows you to do that with simple steps.

-In addition, by installing a backup agent on VMs, you can even backup VMs as they were physical machines.
+In addition, by installing a backup agent on VMs, you can backup them flexibly as they were physical machines.

 1. Access the VMware ESXi web client, navigate to Virtual Machines and right-click on the VM name, select Edit Settings.